akrah/TKDetection/README.md

 ### 4. Qwt
 [Top](#tkdetection)

-Use the version available on the main repository.
+Use the version available on the *Main* repository.

 ~~~
   sudo apt-get install libqwt-dev